codespg/TabPyMigrate/README.md

 # TabPyMigrate

-This Repository will help in using as TabMigrate alternative with latest features.
+This Repository will help in Tableau Deployment with latest features.

 -In Development v0.01